-Vapor IO and VMware announced the Open Grid Alliance (OGA), an industry alliance that will define and accelerate the Open Grid, an evolutionary rearchitecting of the internet.
+Vapor IO and VMware announce the Open Grid Alliance to accelerate the evolution of the internet

 Dell Technologies, DriveNets, MobiledgeX, and PacketFabric will join Vapor IO and VMware as founding members.
 The alliance will work to evolve the internet to be a global, shared platform that distributes compute, data, and intelligence to when and where it’s needed, on demand.